Migrating email field from string to citext

-Postgres provides with a column extension called CITEXT (Case-Insensitive Extension).
+Postgres provides a column extension called CITEXT (Case-Insensitive Extension).
 The entension allows us to create fields of type citext in postgresql.
-As the name suggests, it allows us to query fields of type citext in a case insensitive manner.
+As the name suggests, it allows us to query fields of type citext in a case-insensitive manner.

 Assuming a table exists named